ruroru/lein-cavalo/README.md

 # lein-cavalo

 ``lein-cavalo`` is a Leiningen plugin that automatically reloads HTML when files change, without requiring an application restart.
-Designed for Ring-based web applications.

 # Installation